mohdabdullah7646/ContactManagementApp--JSON-CRUD/README.md

 # Contact Management Application

-- I used MySQL for the Database side.
+- I used JSON for CRUD Operation.
-- You can replace the connectionString in appsetting.json to run the application after cloning this repository in your local machine.
+- You can find the employees.json file in the wwwroot directory.
+- Implemented Global Exception Handling as custom Middleware.
+- Disabled CORS

 ## Setup Instructions